Amir Abedzadeh: Senior

 On 5 November 2017, Abedzadeh was called into the Iran national team for the first time for friendlies against Panama and Venezuela.
 In June 2018, he was named in Iran's final squad for the 2018 FIFA World Cup in Russia.

 He made his debut against Uzbekistan on 19 May 2018.

 Personal life

 He is the son of former Iranian national team legendary goalkeeper Ahmad Reza Abedzadeh.

+On 11 January 2026, Abedzadeh publicly came out in support of the 2025–2026 Iranian protests, referring to the high death toll of 12,000 protesters as a "genocide".